NeeyiOla/Chinook_Music_Store_-SQL-/README.md

 Follows a descending popularity trend.

 **Recommendation:**
-Prioritize these artists for festival headliners.
+- Prioritize these artists for festival headliners.
-Create themed playlists, merch bundles, and fan experiences around them.
+- Create themed playlists, merch bundles, and fan experiences around them.

-**POPUPLAR GENRE IN EACH COUNTRY**
+**POPUPLAR GENRE IN EACH COUNTRY?**

 ![Popular Genre in each Country](Assets/Image/Popular_Genre_in_each_Country.png)